eliezerkapish/Generative-AI-Projects/rag_architecture/README.md

 ## RAG Architecture

+## 🙌 Credits
+This practice was based on the original repository "Projetos Práticos de IA" by Scoras Academy.

 ## Objective
 This project demonstrates a RAG (Retrieval-Augmented Generation) architecture combining information retrieval and natural language generation to enhance AI responses.